lvzha/lvzha.github.io/wiki/customize.md

 ## Including hooks

-If you need to extend git-wiki adding or replacing css rules, adding scripts or html elements you can use the "including hooks" feature.
+If you need to extend git-wiki adding or replacing css rules, adding 高厚scripts or html elements you can use the "including hooks" feature.
 It allows you to dynamically include a custom html code using the jekyll partials.
 **NOTE**: Your file must be added inside the _include folder